-limate monitoring
+Climate monitoring

 To characterize the local climatic conditions, we used the monitoring data from the INRAE CLIMATIK platform (https://agroclim.inrae.fr/climatik/) managed by the AgroClim laboratory of Avignon, France (Delannoy et al. 2022).
 The selected weather station (n°63345002; 45°43’23”N, 3°01’10”E) is located at about 750m from the central point of the three pastures, at 890m of altitude.
 From this station, we accessed hourly data of ambient temperature, radiation, humidity and maximal wind speed.
 From these data, we selected the 8h-20h time slot to characterise the observation days (Table 1).

 In order to analyse the behaviour of ewes in relation to climatic conditions, we aimed to synthesise the different climatic parameters (temperature, radiation, humidity and wind speed) into one value.
 Various thermic stress indices exist in the literature but none has been developed in agroforestry conditions (see discussion).
-Similarly to Stachowicz et al. (2019), we thus considered the four main climatic parameters cited above over all the days of the grazing period each year and ran a principal component analysis (PCA) on these variables to derive a synthetic parameter for the climatic characterisation of days (see Statistical Analysis section below).
+Similarly to Stachowicz et al. (2019), we thus considered the four main climatic parameters cited above, over the 8h-20h time slot for all the days of the grazing period each year, and ran a principal component analysis (PCA) on these variables to derive a synthetic parameter for the climatic characterisation of days (see Statistical Analysis section below).

-The INRAE CLIMATIK weather station also allowed us to characterise the three experimental years (from May to September) in terms of temperature, radiation, humidity, rainfall and wind speed (Table 2).
+The INRAE CLIMATIK weather station also allowed us to characterise the grazing months (May to September) of the three experimental years in terms of temperature, radiation, humidity, rainfall and wind speed (Table 2).

-Table 2 - Climatic characteristics of the three experimental years, May to September Mean: average of daily mean measurements Max/Min: average of daily maximal/minimal measurements.
+Table 2 - Climatic characteristics of the three experimental years, from May to September (mean (standard deviation)).
+Mean: monthly average of daily mean measurements (8-20h); Max/Min: monthly average of daily maximal/minimal measurements.